Sag Harbor Cinema Arts Center

 In July 1968 Prudential were taken over by United Artists and it was renamed Sag Harbor Cinema.
 It is located in the central shopping district of this popular resort town near the Hamptons.
 Still a delightful single screen art house cinema, its chocolate covered popcorn is also not to be missed!

 On 16th December 2016 the front of the Sag Harbor Cinema was destroyed by a fire which spread from a nearby café.
 The auditorium was spared.
-In June 2018 plans were passed to rebuild and restore the theatre, which will reopened as the Sag Harbor Cinema Arts Center.
+In June 2018 plans were passed to rebuild and restore the theatre, which reopened as the Sag Harbor Cinema Arts Center on April 9, 2021 with “French Exit” & “Nomadland”.
+The iconic façade has been replicated.
+The original 480-seat auditorium space now has two cinemas: theatre 1 with 227-seats and the largest screen.
+Theatre 2 with 98-seats and a screen the same size as the original auditorium’s (pre-fire) screen.
+A 40-seat screening room is on the second floor.